Windfall tax to be suspended if energy prices drop

 The level has been set at $71.40 per barrel for oil and £0.54 per therm for gas.

-Energy firms have been urging ministers to reduce the windfall tax, warning that it was causing companies to pull back investment in the long-term energy security of the UK.
+Energy firms have been urging ministers to reduce the windfall tax, warning that it was causing companies to pull back investment.

 The Treasury said its decision had reflected those warnings.

-It said any fall in investment, "puts the long-term future of the UK's domestic supply at risk, meaning we would be forced to import more from abroad at a time when reliable and affordable energy is a focus for families and businesses".
+It said any fall in investment "puts the long-term future of the UK's domestic supply at risk, meaning we would be forced to import more from abroad at a time when reliable and affordable energy is a focus for families and businesses".

+Oil and gas firms operating in the North Sea pay 30% corporation tax on their profits and a supplementary 10% rate on top of that.

+The windfall tax - or Energy Profits Levy - is set at 35%, taking the overall tax rate faced by oil and gas companies to 75%.